ztlevi/ML_101/docs/Neural_Networks/GAN.md

 - **Encoder-decoder Network**:In such a network, the input is passed through a series of layers that progressively downsample, until a bottleneck layer, at which point the process is reversed.
 Such a network requires that **all information flow pass through all the layers**, including the bottleneck.

 - To give the generator a means to **circumvent the bottleneck for information**, we add skip connections, following the general shape of a **U-Net**.
-Specifically, we add **skip connections** between each layer i and layer $$n − i$$, where n is the total number of layers.
-Each skip connection simply concatenates all channels at layer i with those at layer $$n − i$$.
+Specifically, we add **skip connections** between each layer i and layer $$n - i$$, where n is the total number of layers.
+Each skip connection simply concatenates all channels at layer i with those at layer $$n - i$$.

 ### Patch GAN

 - Problems: GAN discriminator only model high-frequency structure, relying on an L1 term to force low-frequency correctness.
 - Solution: In order to model **high-frequencies**, it is sufficient to restrict our attention to the structure in **local image patches**.

 Patch GAN only penalizes structure at the scale of patches.
-This discriminator tries to classify if each $$N ×N$$ patch in an image is real or fake.
+This discriminator tries to classify if each $$N \times N$$ patch in an image is real or fake.
 We run this discriminator convolutionally across the image, averaging all responses to provide the ultimate output of D.

 ### Evaluation metrics